Applicability of spatial early warning signals to complex network dynamics

 Skewness and kurtosis have been proposed as EWS for time series data \cite{dakos2012}, and both have also been used as spatial EWS \cite{guttal2009, butitta2017, buelo2018, wang2023}.
 Skewness and kurtosis are the scaled third and fourth central moments, respectively, of the probability distribution of a random variable $x$.
-(The variance is the second central moment.)
-The $k$th central moment of $x$ is defined as follows \cite{joanes1998}:
+Sample skewness is defined as